 - On September 23, 2015, a worker at the Nakanishi Manufacturing Corp. plant in Winterville, which is a Georgia auto parts manufacturing facility, was severely burned after a dust collection machine exploded and engulf the worker’s upper body in a flash fire.
 The worker suffered third degree burns.

-Bader Law Firm, LLC Can Help With Your Atlanta Workers’ Compensation Claim
+Bader Scott Injury Lawyers Can Help With Your Atlanta Workers’ Compensation Claim

 Explosions in the workplace are some of the scariest workplace accidents.
 They are unpredictable, can cause serious damage to property, and can cause serious injuries to workers.
 Explosions are often fatal too.
-If you or a loved one has been injured or killed while on the job by an explosion, the experienced Atlanta, GA work injury professionals at Bader Law Firm, LLC can help you seek the workers’ compensation benefits that you deserve.
-At Bader Law Firm, LLC, we strive to assist Atalanta workers obtain workers’ compensation when they need it most.
+If you or a loved one has been injured or killed while on the job by an explosion, the experienced Atlanta, GA work injury professionals at Bader Scott Injury Lawyers can help you seek the workers’ compensation benefits that you deserve.
+At Bader Scott Injury Lawyers, we strive to assist Atalanta workers obtain workers’ compensation when they need it most.
 We can assist you with all aspects of your workers’ compensation claim.
 Please feel free to contact us today.